 Practical considerations.
 For an effective set up of the hotline, it is necessary to allocate funding and to find a physical location where this can be run.
 Personnel to be appointed, either part-time or full time, it has to be trained.

 Identify different tools.
 There are several tools through which a hotline can be run.
-Websites and mail addresses may be then most common tools and effective tools and they were the one chosen by NAHI for running the hotline.
+Websites and mail addresses may be the most common and effective tools and they were the one chosen by NAIH for running the hotline.
 Nevertheless, it may be desirable to provide a phone number or a physical address where queries may be sent in paper form to avoid excluding those SMEs with lack of technological literacy.

 Develop a campaign message in a simple and easy to understand language.